mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 To do this I setup a simple loopback scene in Unity where physically simulated cubes fall from the sky into a pile in front of the player.
 These cubes represent the authority side, and an identical set of cubes on the right act as the non-authority side.

 <img src="/img/networked-physics-in-vr/authority-and-non-authority-cubes.png" width="100%"/>

-Testing network code in loopback like this is a best practice when developing AAA network code.
-It speeds up iteration and makes debugging so much easier.
-In virtual reality it makes even more sense, considering the alternative, which is running the same virtual reality scene on two machines and switching headsets as you work :)

 As expected, with nothing keeping the two sets of cubes in sync, even though they both start from exactly the same initial state and run through exactly the same simulation steps, they give different end results: